Become a Lore Mapper

 Follow these steps to plan your interview, record the stories, and post your Chat Map

-What ignites your passion for capturing this story?
+What ignites your passion for capturing this person's stories?

 Is it a school project?
 Do you yearn to connect with a neighbor or family member on a deeper level?
 Perhaps you aspire to make a positive impact in your community.

-Identifying your purpose and keeping it at the forefront will guide you throughout the interview process.
+Identifying your purpose and keeping it at the forefront of your effort will guide you throughout the lore mapping process.

 Grab Your Community

 Click here and follow the instructions on the next page to customize your question list.
-Be sure to copy good questions to your consent form below.
+Be sure to copy good questions onto your consent form below.

 Note!
 If your class has a set of questions from your teacher, use those questions

-Who holds the key to unlocking the story you seek?
+Who holds the key to unlocking the stories you seek?

 Is it a wise elder in your family or a neighbor who has witnessed the neighborhood's transformation over time?